my-cumbria-logo, my-cumbria-logo Toggle navigation

 You Report We Support Click Here Logo, You Report We Support Click Here Logo

-Whether you’re a student or a staff member, any form of bullying or harassment is never okay and is not tolerated at the University of Cumbria, report your concerns.
+Whether you’re a student or a staff member, any form of bullying or harassment is never okay and is not tolerated at the University of Cumbria, as is covered in our University Inclusivity Statement.
+If you experience any form of bullying, harassment, stalking or sexual misconduct, then we encourage you to report your concerns to You Report, We Support.

 Bullying can be defined in many ways but is generally behaviour that is identified as a misuse of power.